Group B Strep Infection (cont.)

 Group B strep infections are caused by bacteria from the species and genus Streptococcus agalactiae.
 Streptococci were divided into groups in 1933 by mixing the strains with antibodies that were produced in rabbits.
 Group B streptococci (GBS) have an outer cell wall that serves as a protective capsule which helps the organism resist the body's attempts to fight off the bacteria.

 Group B strep may live harmlessly in the human body, which is called "colonization" or "carriage."
 During colonization, the organism lives on surfaces and membranes but does not invade tissues or organs.
 The most common site of colonization for group B strep is in the bowels.
-Approximately 20%-40% of women are colonized with group B strep in the vagina or cervix.
+A significant percentage of women are colonized with group B strep in the vagina or cervix.
 Colonization is more common in people with diabetes and those who are sexually active.

 Group B strep is not a cause of birth defects or autism and is not a sexually transmitted disease.
 Although babies may contract infections by contact with contaminated hands, washing with simple soap and water eliminates the organism.
 Group B strep is not contagious through coughing or sneezing.